 About the Centre

-The Centre currently has a staff of twelve people, including researchers, administrative staff and librarians.
-The research focuses on international relations in the region, economic developments, civil society and political issues, as well as digital transformations.
-Building upon strengths in these fields, the Centre is a hub for students and researchers at Lund University interested in the region, and is integrated into a large network of scholars and institutions in Asia and elsewhere.
+The research at the Centre focuses on international relations, economic development, civil society and political issues, as well as digital transformations.
+Building upon strengths in these fields, the Centre is a hub for students and researchers at Lund University interested in the region.
+It is also integrated into a large network of scholars and institutions in Asia and elsewhere.

-The Centre maintains a library, the Asia Library, which opened in 1999.
+The Centre also houses a library, the Asia Library, which opened in 1999.
 The collection is interdisciplinary and focuses on contemporary issues in East and South-East Asia.
-The library provides a wide selection of databases, e-books and e-journals.